 9. Cash- (not a pantry staple per say but you could hide it in there!! haha)

 We are all SO used to swiping our cards or paying with our phones that many of us don't carry cash at all anymore.
 But what happens when the power goes out??
 You'll want to start setting aside that extra change and those small bills, just in case.
-Stash this away somewhere you won't be tempted to grab from and vow not to touch it unless there's a real emergency.
+Here's a quick way I started saving.
+Every time I go to the grocery story I pay with my debit card and ask for $20 cash back.
+I pretend it's a part of my grocery purchase and then take the cash and stash it away.
+Make sure to place it somewhere you won't be tempted to grab from and vow not to touch it unless there's a real emergency.

 10. Supplements -

 We can't neglect our health just b/c the world goes into a state of chaos.
 With stress high from being in unusual circumstances, we need to make sure we're taking care of our immune systems, have strong cognitive function for decision making, and enough sleep so our body can be strong to take on whatever lies in the days ahead.
 I’ve got some incredible key supplement recommendations and my absolute faves to share with you later in this series!!
 Stay Tuned!!